SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 clusterscanner.sdase.org/max-lifetime: "14" # Number, max lifetime days for the lifetime scan
 ```
 Filters like `skip_regex` and `namespace_filter` are implemented with [grep](https://www.gnu.org/software/grep/manual/grep.html).

-### ISO 27001 compliance
-You might use `sdase.org/description` to describe the services in all namespaces.
-It will enforce an extra file `service-description.json` in the target repository.
-This procedure might solve parts of the ISO 27001 requirement _A.8_ to establish an asset inventory.

 ## Via Labels
 Additionally, the following **labels** can be used: